theodorejb/es-cookie/README.md

 from the same website the cookie is from.
 This provides some protection against cross-site request forgery attacks (CSRF).

-The strict mode witholds the cookie from any kind of cross-site usage (including inbound links from external sites).
-The lax mode witholds the cookie on cross-domain subrequests (e.g. images or frames), but sends it whenever a user navigates safely from an external site (e.g. by following a link).
+The strict mode withholds the cookie from any kind of cross-site usage (including inbound links from external sites).
+The lax mode withholds the cookie on cross-domain subrequests (e.g. images or frames), but sends it whenever a user navigates safely from an external site (e.g. by following a link).